quicbit-js/qb-json-tok/readme.md

 Fast (~350 MB/sec) and light (1.6 kb *zero dependecy*) tokenizer for custom JSON/UTF-8 parsers.

+**qb-json-tok now includes validation and incremental parsing - as of version 3.0!**

 qb-json-tok allows flexibility and efficiency by performing minimum processing and leaving heavy-lifting, such as value decoding, as optional work for the callback (delegate)